 To remove the gate, push over the locking lever 19 to the position shown in Fig. 1, page 5.
-With a screw driver, remove the two screws 28 and 28A, Fig. 1, page 5.
-Take hold of the ends of the gate and lift it up to remove it.
+With a screw driver, or thin coin, remove the screw 28A, Fig. 1, page 5.
+Take hold of the ends of the gate and lift it up to remove it from the post 28.
 Separate the two parts of the gate and carefully clean and polish the tracks with a slightly moistened cloth.
 The gate must be clean.
-Even particles adhering to the tracks may interfere with the operation of the camera.
+Even particles of emulsion adhering to the tracks may interfere with the operation of the camera.

 To replace the gate, first fit the studs on one part into the holes in the other part.
-Hold the two parts of the gate firmly together and slide it over the post.
-Replace the long screw 28A, then replace the short screw 28, as shown in Fig. 1, page 5.
-Be sure to tighten the screws.
-Before replacing the gate, make sure that it is dry.
+Hold the two parts of the gate firmly together and slide it over the post 28, then replace the screw 28A, as shown in Fig. 1, page 5.
+Be sure to tighten the screw.
+Before replacing the gate, it must be dry.